Best Of17 min read

 Pros:

-• Solid free plan for tiny teams just getting started
+• Legitimate free plan for tiny teams

 • Built-in communication channels mean fewer tools to manage